Venom150204/learntube-ai-linkedin-agent/README.md

     **Terminal 1: Run the FastAPI Backend**
     ```bash
-    python api.py
+    python start.py
     ```
     You will see logs in this terminal.
+The backend will run on port 8000 by default.

     **Terminal 2: Run the Streamlit Frontend**
     ```bash